Last updated: February 2023

 How do the gas and electric heating costs compare?

-A benefit of electric heating is that the appliances are much easier to set up and many can be installed yourself, without having to call in professional electricians or pay installation costs.
+Electric heaters are much easier to set up and many can be installed yourself, without having to call in professional electricians or pay installation costs.
 All you need to do is attach them to the wall, plug them into the nearest socket, and you’re all set.

 Although gas is a cheaper energy source per unit, electric heating is 100% efficient at point of use.
 This means every watt of electricity used by the heater is converted into heat.
 Nothing is wasted, so there’s no need to worry about where your money’s going.
 Although electric has a steeper upfront cost per kWh, you’ll need more units of gas in order to reach the same level of efficiency as electric.
 When paired with a renewable energy source, like wind or solar, electric heaters are totally efficient from start to finish - a brilliant bonus for your carbon footprint.

 3. Heat management